SnappyJumper/Scrumptious/README.md

         - **Header**

-            - Clicking on the main logo will bring the customer back to the landing page.
+            - By clicking on the Scrumptious Logo you are directed to the home page.

         - **Navigation Bar**